FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/digital/index.md

   </video>
 </p>
 *Wait a minute...* How come the LED attached turns on and off even though I did not program it?
 Well the reason behind it is that the `built-in` LED pin is also connected to pin 13.
 This means in the program, `LED_BUILTIN` is also pin 13.

+**Note:** For the Arduino Uno and the SSTuino Classic, the `built-in` LED pin is the same as pin 13.
+As we migrate to a more powerful microcontroller on the SSTuino II, the `built-in` LED pin and pin 13 is actually separate.
+The SSTuino II has more pins available compared to the SSTuino Classic, so we assigned these 2 pins separate to each other.

 ## Download program from TinkerCAD to Arduino IDE